Skip to content

 ingredients to make fourth of july breakfast charcuterie board

-How To Make a Fourth of July Brunch Charcuterie Board
+How To Make a 4th of July Charcuterie Board (Step by Step)

 Prepare the fruit: Wash and dry the berries.
 Slice large sections of watermelon, roughly 1-½ inches thick.
 Using a star cookie cutter, cut out pieces of watermelon.